 All that is to say that counterfeiting and mislabeling are by no means something new or limited to one particular aspect of the seafood industry, but now we definitively know that the problem is not simply a cheaper fish being sold as a more expensive one.
 Instead, fish that are disappearing from the face of the earth may be on your plate—and slipping down your gullet.

 The Oceana report is an update of one they did on global fish fraud in 2014.
 This time, they reviewed "more than double the number of studies and cases as previous reviews, looking at seafood fraud globally and examining more than 200 peer-reviewed journal articles, popular media sources, and public documents from governments and NGOs."
-The organization hopes to influence a presidential task force in the US, which has released a proposed rule to address illegal, unregulated, and unreported fishing.
+The organisation hopes to influence a presidential task force in the US, which has released a proposed rule to address illegal, unregulated, and unreported fishing.
 Oceana says that based on the results of its study, the current proposed rule is inadequate and needs more teeth, in order to make a difference in the significant problems that currently exist.

 Some of the outrageous facts that arise from the Oceana report will have you questioning every morsel of fish you've ever put in your mouth.